 Certification Regarding Trafficking in Persons Compliance Plan

-Contractors must certify, prior to award, that they have a trafficking in persons compliance plan and have conducted due diligence for certain high-value overseas contracts.
+Contractors awarded large, non-COTS overseas contracts must certify they have a trafficking compliance plan and have conducted due diligence to prevent and address prohibited activities.

 Overview

-FAR 52.222-56 requires the apparent successful offeror to certify, prior to contract award, that it has a compliance plan in place to prevent and address trafficking in persons for certain contracts.
-This provision applies to contracts for supplies (excluding COTS items) or services to be performed outside the United States with an estimated value exceeding $550,000.
-The certification must confirm the implementation of a compliance plan, due diligence regarding trafficking activities, and, if any abuses are found, that appropriate remedial actions have been taken.
+FAR 52.222-56 requires certain contractors to certify, prior to award, that they have implemented a compliance plan to prevent human trafficking and related prohibited activities in their supply chains and operations.
+This provision applies to contracts for non-COTS supplies or services performed outside the United States with an estimated value exceeding $700,000.
+The certification must confirm that the contractor has a plan in place to monitor, detect, and address trafficking violations, and that due diligence has been conducted to ensure no involvement in such activities.
+If any abuses have been identified, the contractor must certify that appropriate remedial and referral actions have been taken.

 Key Rules